keithnlarsen/restmvc.js/README.md

 ## Contribute

-This project is just begining, it arose from my attempts to create a RESTfull service and discovering that it wasn't as easy as I would have liked.
+This project is just begining, it arose from my attempts to create a RESTful service and discovering that it wasn't as easy as I would have liked.
 I'd really appreciate any contributions, bug reports, advice, or suggestions for improvement.

 ## Features